Devcyclops/password_validator/README.md

 </pre>

-Check if passwword is up to the required minimum length
+Check if password is up to the required minimum length
 <pre>
 validator.is_minimum_length(length)
 where length is the minimum length of your choice